thegeek-sys/Vault/Class/Cybersecurity/Database security.md

 | denial of service          | prevent legitimate user from using the web application (`LOCK`, `DELETE`, ...) |
 | authentication bypass      | bypass web application authentication mechanism                                |
 | remote command execution   | execution of commands not originally provided by the DBMS                      |

+### Ending the query
+Terminating the query properly can be cumbersome, in fact, frequently, the problem comes from what follows the integrated user parameter.
+This SQL segment if part of the query and the malicious input must be crafted to handle it without generating syntax errors.
+Usually the parameters include comment symbols like: `#`, `--`, `/*...*/`.